-Influence of Variety and Cultivation Technology on cucumber growth, yield and insect pests’ Management in Sierra Leone
+Influence of Variety and Cultivation Technolog ieson cucumber growth, yield and insect pestsManagement in Sierra Leone

-ABSTRACTS
+ABSTRACT

 Cucumber is an important and versatile fruit and vegetable because of its various uses, ranging from salads, pickles, and beauty in Sierra Leone.
-However, the cultivation of this crop is hindered by pests’ diseases and poor soil fertility.
-A two-year field experiment was conducted at the School of Agriculture and Food Science to evaluate the effects of cultivation technologies on the management of pests and weeds management of cucumbers.
-The experiments were laid in a 2x4 factorial arrangement in a complete randomized block design (RCB) with three replications and four cultivation technologies.
-The results revealed cultivation technology one (CT1) had positive impact and recorded the highest growth, and yield during the evaluations (6.5 and 7.8 t/ha).
-The results on pest and weed management revealed that cultivation technology three (CT3) proved to be the most potent in insect pest’ management, while cultivation technology two (CT2) was effective in weed management.
-The economic analysis showed that cultivation technology one generates the highest revenue for both 2023 (Le 1,950.00) and 2024 (2,340.00) evaluation years.
-The study concluded that there are potential benefits of using cultivation technology one and two, recommended that cultivation technology one and two (CT1 and CT1) should be adopted by farmers in the cultivation of cucumbers.
+However, the cultivation of this crop is hindered by pests diseases and poor soil fertility.
+A two-year field experiment was conducted at the School of Agriculture and Food Science to evaluate the effect of cultivation technologies on the management of pests and weeds cucumbers.
+The experiment was laid in two factorial completely randomized design (FCRD) with three replications.
+The results revealed that cultivation technology one (CT1) had positive impact and recorded the highest growth and yield during the evaluations (6.5 and 7.8 t/ha).
+The results on pest and weed management revealed that cultivation technology three (CT3) proved to be the most potent in insect pest management, while cultivation technology two (CT2) was effective in weed management.
+The economic analysis showed that cultivation technology one (CT1) generates the highest revenue for both 2023 (Le 1,950.00) and 2024 (Le 2,340.00) evaluation years.
+The study concluded that there are potential benefits of using cultivation technology one and two recommended that cultivation technology one and two (CT1 and CT2) should be adopted by farmers in the cultivation of cucumbers.

 Keywords: Cucumber, Cultivation, Technology, Pests, Management, Yield

+(keywords should be written in italics.
+Include cultivation technologies, weed and pest management as single avoid comma in between)

 Introduction